 Antero Reservoir in Park County is well known among Colorado fisherman.
-It’s situated in South Park, an area known for full of excellent lakes and rivers.
+It’s situated in South Park just west of Hartsel, an area known for its excellent lakes and rivers.

 Antero was built in 1909 and is owned by the Denver Water and overseen by the Colorado Division of Wildlife.
 There are no fees for fishing.
 Special events can be held with a permit.
 Hartsel is the closest town to Antero, about twenty minutes drive.

-It’s surrounded by an open basin with rolling hills, and situated by Pike National Forest.
+It’s surrounded by an open basin with rolling hills, and situated by the Pike National Forest.

 Boating – Motor boats are permitted.
 The surface area is 2,500 acres.
 There are regular aquatic nuisance species inspections at the boat ramp.
 All trailered watercraft, and anything powered by gas, diesel or electric-powered will undergo search for foreign species.